ankumar/software-design/README.md

 # Experimentation :

 During pandemic 2020  I started researching a bit back in time and forward, this is documenting building tools or using best tools, a sustainable model with universal core principle of **Going far, Together** with product, community and engineering.
-A lot of connecting dots came from a following on # :pray: Thank You Twitterverse.
+A lot of connecting dots came from a following on :pray: Thank You Twitterverse, eternally grateful.

 > [Steve Jobs' 2005 Stanford Commencement Address](https://youtu.be/UF8uR6Z6KLc?t=783)
 >